-This prospectus supplement, the accompanying prospectus, the documents incorporated by reference into this prospectus supplement and the accompanying prospectus, and any free writing prospectus that we have authorized for use in connection with this offering contain forward-looking statements concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business operations and financial performance and condition.
+This prospectus supplement, the accompanying base prospectus, including the documents incorporated by reference herein and therein, and any free writing prospectus that we have authorized for use in connection with this offering, contain forward-looking statements concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business operations and financial performance and condition.
 Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would," and other similar expressions that are predictions or indicate future events and future trends, or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- our ongoing Phase 3 pediatric study of TransCon human growth hormone and our planned Phase 1 studies of TransCon Parathyroid Hormone ("PTH") and TransCon C-Type Natriuretic Peptide ("CNP"); - our plans to submit Investigational New Drug Applications ("INDs") for TransCon PTH in the second quarter of 2017, and for TransCon CNP in the fourth quarter of 2017; - whether we will be able to achieve regulatory approval for at least two rare disease endocrinology products between 2020 and 2024; - our ability to identify a new rare disease therapeutic area with three high-value product opportunities including a clinical-stage candidate by 2020; - · our receipt of future milestone or royalty payments from our collaboration partners, and the expected timing of such payments; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectations regarding the potential advantages of our product candidates over existing therapies; - · our ability to enter into new collaborations; - our expectations with regard to the ability to develop additional product candidates using our TransCon technology and file INDs for such product candidates; - our expectations with regard to the ability to seek expedited regulatory approval pathways for our product candidates, including the ability to rely on the parent drug's clinical and safety data with regard to our product candidates; - our expectations with regard to our current and future collaboration partners to pursue the development of our product candidates;
+- our ongoing Phase 3 pediatric study of TransCon human Growth Hormone, or hGH, and our planned Phase 1 studies of TransCon Parathyroid Hormone, or PTH, and TransCon C-Type Natriuretic Peptide, or CNP; - our plans to file with the Therapeutic Goods Administration in Australia in the second quarter of 2017 and initiate a Phase 1 trial of TransCon PTH during the third quarter of 2017 and to file an Investigational New Drug Application, or IND, or equivalent for TransCon CNP in the fourth quarter of 2017; - whether we will be able to achieve regulatory approval for at least two rare disease endocrinology products between 2020 and 2024; - our receipt of future milestone or royalty payments from our collaboration partners, and the expected timing of such payments; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use: - our expectations regarding the potential advantages of our product candidates over existing therapies; - our ability to enter into new collaborations; - our expectations with regard to the ability to develop additional product candidates using our TransCon technology and file INDs or equivalents for such product candidates; - our expectations with regard to the ability to seek expedited regulatory approval pathways for our product candidates, including the ability to rely on the parent drug's clinical and safety data with regard to our product candidates; - our expectations with regard to our current and future collaboration partners to pursue the development of our product candidates; - our development plans with respect to our product candidates; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - · the timing or likelihood of regulatory filings and approvals for our product candidates; - · the commercialization of our product candidates, if approved; - · our commercialization, marketing and manufacturing capabilities of our product candidates and associated devices; - · the implementation of our business model and strategic plans for our business, product candidates and technology;

-- our development plans with respect to our product candidates; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - · the timing or likelihood of regulatory filings and approvals for our product candidates; - · the commercialization of our product candidates, if approved; - · our commercialization, marketing and manufacturing capabilities of our product candidates and our device; - the implementation of our business model and strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - · estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - · our financial performance; - · our use of proceeds from this offering; and - · developments and projections relating to our competitors and our industry.
+- · the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - · our financial performance; - · our use of proceeds, if any, from this offering; and - developments and projections relating to our competitors and our industry.